Notable companies reporting after market close

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>

+- Here’s what Wall St. experts are saying about Tesla ahead of earnings

-- Texas Instruments price target lowered to $240 from $250 at Susquehanna
+- Enphase Energy price target lowered to $114 from $129 at Barclays

-- Options Volatility and Implied Earnings Moves This Week, October 21 – October 25, 2024

-- TXN Earnings Report this Week: Is It a Buy, Ahead of Earnings?

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.